 - 30%.
 Albumin constant or recurring with hyaline and granular casts or red blood cells; or transient or slight edema or hypertension at least 10% disabling under DC 7101.

 - 0%.
 Albumin and casts with acute nephritis; or hypertension non-compensable under DC 7101.

 Most kidney diseases are secondary conditions caused by diabetes and high blood pressure.
 Thus, the occurrence of CKD in veterans is high, as many veterans are diagnosed with these two conditions.
 High blood pressure can cause inflammation in parts of the kidney, and both Type 1 and Type 2 diabetes can cause kidney failure.
 Diabetes can create scarring in parts of the kidneys and cause them to begin leaking albumin.
 If the kidneys are scarred beyond repair, patients face kidney failure.

 Both diabetes and high blood pressure are common service-connected disabilities.
 Thus, if a veteran can prove that they suffered kidney infections as a result of their military service conditions or were exposed to Agent Orange during service, which is known to cause Type 2 diabetes and is included on the VA’s presumptive conditions list, you may qualify for disability benefits.

-If you are seeking VA disability benefits for CKD or your benefits claim has been denied, contact the legal team of Cuddigan Law.
-Our attorneys have been supporting veterans for years, and we will help document your kidney disease with your treating medical providers to describe the full extent of your limitations.
+If you are seeking VA benefits for kidney disease or your benefits claim has been denied, contact the legal team of Cuddigan Law.
+Our disability lawyers have been supporting veterans for years, and we will help document your kidney disease with your treating medical providers to describe the full extent of your limitations.
 We know exactly how much these disability benefits mean to you.
 If we accept your case, we will take all steps within the law to help you get them.
 If your CKD is making it impossible for you to work, contact Cuddigan Law to speak with an intake specialist for free.